spacemeshos/product/public_webservices.md

 }, ...]
 ```

-Note that the discover file also provides the urls for an explorer and dashboard for that network.
-Each network that has a public API service, should also provide dash and explore for that network.
+- The discover file also provides the urls for an explorer and dashboard for that network.
+Each network that has a public API service should also provide dash and explorer for that network.

-Note that for explorer and dash we'd like to provide domains in the urls and not the raw public IP address of these services.
+- For explorer and dash we'd like to provide domains in the urls and not the raw public IP address of these services.
 - When a new network is started that we'd like to have a public API for, it needs to be added to the API service and the discovery web service needs to be updated to provide the meta-data for the network.
-- When a network is terminated, we need to remove the managed node that provided the API, from the API service and the discovery service.
+- When a network is terminated, we need to remove the managed node that provided the API from the API service and the discovery service.

 ## Explorer and Dash Web Apps - Phase I
 - We'd like to provide a public explorer and dashboards for some networks such as open testnet and devnets.
 Each network which provides a public API should also provide an explorer for that network.